plus-rkwitt/neural_persistence_dynamics/README.md

-The console output currently only provide information about the overall (extended) ELBO, the training/testing MSE (averaged over all parametes) and the training/testing R2 score (averaged over all parameters).
+The console output currently only provide information about the overall (extended) ELBO, the training/testing MSE (averaged over all parameters) and the training/testing R2 score (averaged over all parameters).

+To compute other scores, it is more convenient to use the logged predictions throughout training (or, alternatively, load the model as in `ModelLoading.ipynb` and run the testing data through the model) and use the `Evaluation.ipynb` notebook.

 ### Saving / Loading models

+When running `dynamics.py` you can specify the `--net-out-file FILE` parameter in which case the trained model will be saved as `FILE` for later use.
+To load the model, see `ModelLoading.ipynb` in the `notebooks` subfolder for an example use case.

 ## Precomputed simulation data

-We provide precomputed simulations and persistence diagrams.
+We provide precomputed simulations, persistence diagrams and vectorizations.
 They can be downloaded as follows:

 ```bash
 cd /tmp/neural_persistence_dynamics